 Our dedicated and colocation server accounts are metered and billed on an Mbit scale normalized on the 95th percentile billing standard.
 We have found that the 95th percentile billing standard is the most fair for hosts as well as clients and, as such, best suits our dedicated and collocation packages at this time.
 We have found that one common source of confusion for our clientele stems from our plans offering bandwidth quotas in GB (gigabyte) format while our accounting is performed in an Mbit/95th percentile calculation.
-The goal of this article is to help clarify Mbit/95th percentile bandwidth billing for our clientele who have paid overages or who have general uncertainties about this topic.
+The goal of this article is to help clarify Mbit/95th percentile bandwidth billing for our clientele who have general uncertainties about this topic.

 All of our dedicated and colocation servers, depending on which package you order, will either be connected to a burstable 10Mbit or 100Mbit connectivity uplink port.
 Most end-users are familiar with paying for what they use on a per-unit or per-use basis, however, 95th percentile rates do not follow this standard.
 As you continue to read this article, you will be able to see how this method of billing is beneficial to consumers such as yourself as opposed to GB usage billing which is based on total transfer during the month.
 GB billing is recommended for enterprise level users who have consistently higher levels of usage.
 The 95th percentile standard tracks bandwidth at peak utilization and then ignores the top 5% of the utilization peaks for billing purposes.